A DACA recipient objected to ICE’s detention of a community member. He’s now facing deportation

 A form called a Record of Deportable/Inadmissible Alien provided to Vijandre’s attorneys said that he was a “subject of interest to the [FBI’s] Dallas Join (sic) Terrorism Task Force” at an unspecified time, and the FBI initiated a review of his immigration record, the filing says.

-His team alleges that his detainment is, in part, retaliation for not agreeing to work with the FBI.
+His team alleges that his detention is, in part, retaliation for not agreeing to work with the FBI.

 Vijandre’s attorneys ring alarm bells

-Attorneys representing Vijandre raised alarm bells about the implications of their client’s detainment, saying in Monday’s filing that “important democratic principles are at stake.”
+Attorneys representing Vijandre raised alarm bells about the implications of their client’s detention, saying in Monday’s filing that “important democratic principles are at stake.”

 This is another example in a string of cases this year in which the Trump administration is aiming to root out any immigrants it views as unpatriotic, and specifically associate those who are pro-Palestinian as being anti-American, said Marium Uddin, an attorney representing Vijandre and Legal Director of the Muslim Legal Fund of America.